Tenancy deposit scheme: what does a landlord have to do?

 Tenants who are wise to the TDS rules may also bring claims against landlords for non-compliance.
 In these circumstances, the court can order that the landlord returns the deposit to the tenant and can make the landlord pay the tenant between one and three times the amount of the deposit in compensation.
 Claims can be brought by tenants even after the tenancy agreement has come to an end.

-If you would like advice on any of the issues raised in this article, on deposits or on landlord and tenant issues in general, please contact Nichola Board on 0117 394 5034 or email email@example.com.
+If you would like advice on any of the issues raised in this article, on deposits or on landlord and tenant issues in general, please contact Nichola Board in our Civil Litigation team on 0117 394 5034 or email email@example.com.

 Posted on Feb 6th, 2015 by Lyons Davidson